sipostudent/Space-Riddle-Brain-Teaser-/README.md

 1. Download the project onto a PC and open with a source-code editor.

-2. In the run.py file set the IP address and the PORT to the following:
+2. In the run.py file set the IP address and the PORT to the following: :computer:

 ```console
 'IP', '127.0.0.1'